What is The challenge?

 • One user pastes a malicious prompt that breaks your chain

-1. Observability is the nervous system of AI systems
+What does 1. observability is the nervous system of ai systems look like?

 You can't fix what you can't see.